OwlfaceGames/owlface_archive/docs/disable.md

 ## Playable Builds

 This game was made as part of a game jam in a day.
 The idea of the jam was that you could pick an episode title of a certain podcast and have that be the theme for your game.
-This is why I entered because I thought it was a really interesting idea as it made for some very wierd and wonderful themes.
-That is why the game is so bizare.
+This is why I entered because I thought it was a really interesting idea as it made for some very weird and wonderful themes.
+That is why the game is so bizarre.

 ::: tip
 To play, download the Windows binary from GitHub [releases](https://github.com/OwlfaceGames/owlface_archive/releases).
 See [controls](#controls) first.